 The utilization review contractor will conduct a remote audit of the FMS provider, requesting and reviewing information, including: staff notes and logs for the participants identified in the remote audit; the staffing qualifications, timesheets, payroll records and receipts; and any other documentation required by MDH.
-For the utilization review, the scope of the post-payment review is limited to a statistically valid sample of participants and claims by service with a 95% +/-5% confidence interval.
+For the utilization review, the scope of the postpayment review is limited to a statistically valid sample of participants and claims by service with a 95% +/-5% confidence interval.
 The review period will be one year of services.

 In addition to the utilization review by the independent contractor, the Department's current request for proposal for the FMS provider RFP includes various requirements that will be overseen by the DDA and OLTSS contract monitors.
-This includes a variety of monthly reports such as Employee Training Reports, Payroll Reports Error Reports, Participant Report, and Monthly and Historical Reports.
+This includes a variety of monthly reports such as Employee Training Reports, Payroll Reports Error Reports, Participant Re and Monthly and Historical Reports.
 In addition, the contractor will conduct satisfaction surveys and report the results of the surveys to the contract monitor on a quarterly basis.
 The FMS provider contractor will be required to submit an annual audit by an independent Certified Public Accountant (CPA) or an independent CPA firm to verify the activities required by the scope of work.

-i ippendin i. ie
+Providers are paid by a managed care entity or entities for services that are included in the State's contract with the entity.
+Specify how providers are paid for the services (if any) not included in the State's contract with managed care entities.

+- p p

 State:

 Effective Date